AlexMaclean/hannah-website/index.md

 ## About Me

-My name is Hannah Young and I am currently a senior at Cal Poly SLO, majoring in Business Administration, with a concentration in marketing and a minor in statistics.
+My name is Hannah Young and I am currently a financial analyst at Amazon, after graduating from Cal Poly with a major in Business Administration and a minor in statistics.
 I have moved 25 times in my 22 years of life, which has given me the opportunity to learn communication skills across different cultures, along with the ability to adapt.
-I am passionate about data analytics and bridging the gap between tech and business.
+I am passionate about data analytics and product management.
 In my free time, I love to walk, cycle, practice yoga, and backpack.

 Throughout high school and college I have interned in